Local Information Assisted Attention-free Decoder for Audio Captioning: Experiments

-This result indicates that the proposed P-LocalAFT improves performance in caption prediction, due to the effective use of the local information between the audio events and caption contents, along with use of the global information.
+To demonstrate the effectiveness of using local information for audio captioning, a P-LocalAFT variant without using the local region (i.e., P-GlobalAFT) is evaluated in our ablation study.
+Specifically, P-GlobalAFT does not use the local region window function (i.e., Eq. \eqref{eq:local}) to constrain the learnable weight matrix $\mathbf{Z}$ in the LAC module.
+The result is also given in Table \ref{tab:1}.
+It can be observed from Table \ref{tab:1} that, without incorporating the local information, P-LocalAFT degenerates to P-GlobalAFT, resulting in similar captioning performance to the standard Transformer-based method, i.e., P-Transformer.
+This result indicates that the proposed P-LocalAFT improves performance in caption prediction, due to the effective use of the local information from the audio events and caption contents, along with the use of the global information.